ohbarye/rusky/README.md

 ## Usage

-1. Add the following lines into your Rakefile.
+1. Add the following lines into your `Rakefile` (or [any other rake file](https://github.com/ruby/rake/blob/68ef9140c11d083d8bb7ee5da5b0543e3a7df73d/lib/rake/application.rb#L41-L46)).
 It defines rake tasks to be executed on Git hook.
 The task names are `"rusky:#{git_hook_name}"`.

 ```ruby
 require "rusky/task"